michel4j/mxdc/docs-src/samples.rst

 and finally, buttons for defining raster grids and saving points.
 Sample lighting adjustments can be made using the sliders at the bottom of the video area.

-*Single-click centering* is only available while in Centering or Beam mode.
+*Single-click centering* is always available while in Centering or Beam mode.
 When available, the mouse cursor changes into a pointing finger.
 To center at a given point, click on the point and it will be moved to the beam position (the red circle).
 Repeating the process at angular intervals of 90 degrees a couple of times is usually sufficient to center the sample.

+The centering behaviour can be modified by holding down the Ctrl-key on the keyboard.
+In Centering or Beam mode, holding down the Ctrl-key will enable rotation of the goniometer with the scroll-button of the mouse, in increments of 10 degrees.
+However, in other modes, the Ctrl-key will temporary enable click-centering to allow re-centering the crystal.
+Rotation of the goniometer with the mouse scroll key is only allowed in Centerin mode.

 .. note::
    Single-click centering is not available while defining a grid.